 There’s nothing to trigger FOMO like exclusivity.
 As human beings, we love the thought of getting our hands on an opportunity very few people have.
 Don’t believe us?
 Check out any airport boarding gate and see how happy the people with priority access are.

-Or think about how many people have signed up for Amazon Prime (more than 100 million!) so they can get deals other Amazon shoppers can’t get.
+Or think about how many people have signed up for Amazon Prime (more than 100 million!) to get deals other Amazon shoppers can’t get.

 14. Show Social Proof

-Social proof is an extremely effective marketing tactic, and not just for FOMO marketing campaigns.
-That’s because, in addition to the FOMO factor, social proof ties into our need to be part of a group.
+Social proof is a highly effective marketing tactic, and not just for FOMO marketing campaigns.
+That’s because, besides the FOMO factor, social proof ties into our need to be part of a group.

 If other people like us are sharing, engaging, or buying, we want to do it too, so we’ll feel a sense of belonging and won’t miss out.

 The best way to leverage the power of social proof is by using TrustPulse.
-TrustPulse is a social proof software that can instantly increase site conversions by up to 15% by showing off real-time, verified customer activity right on your page in a little popup bubble:
+TrustPulse is a social proof software that can instantly increase site conversion rate by up to 15% by showing off real-time, verified customer activity right on your page in a little popup bubble:

 TrustPulse also lets you show “On Fire” notifications that are great for leveraging FOMO on landing pages and checkouts:

 Get Started for FREE: You can get started with TrustPulse for free!